Down syndrome: Other hominids

 Down syndrome may also occur in hominids other than humans.
 In great apes chromosome 22 corresponds to the human chromosome 21 and thus trisomy 22 causes Down syndrome in apes.
 The condition was observed in a common chimpanzee in 1969 and a Bornean orangutan in 1979, but neither lived very long.
-The common chimpanzee Kanako (born around 1993, in Japan) has become the longest-lived known example of this condition.
+The common chimpanzee Kanako, born around 1993 in Japan, was genetically tested and found to have chimpanzee trisomy 22 in 2011.
 Kanako has some of the same symptoms that are common in human Down syndrome.
-It is unknown how common this condition is in chimps but it is plausible it could be roughly as common as Down syndrome is in humans.
+It is unknown how common this condition is in chimps, but it is plausible it could be roughly as common as Down syndrome is in humans.
+Kanako was blind, relatively small, and targeted by aggressive group mates.
+Kanako died in the Kumamoto Sanctuary at Kyoto University in 2020.

+Fossilized remains of a Neanderthal aged approximately 6 at death were described in 2024.
+The child, nicknamed Tina, suffered from a malformation of the inner ear that only occurs in people with Down syndrome, and would have caused hearing loss and disabling vertigo.
+The fact that a Neanderthal with such a condition survived to such an age was taken as evidence of compassion and extra-maternal care among Neanderthals.